We're excited to announce new product updates for Attack Surface Intelligence, SecurityTrails API™, as well as our SQL query-like language.

-With this latest release, our engineers have been working on enhancing our Attack Surface Reduction™ hosting report page by improving the clarity of locations.
+With this latest release, our engineers have been working on enhancing our Attack Surface Intelligence™ hosting report page by improving the clarity of locations.
 This will make it easier for you to locate your digital assets on different web hosting companies around the globe.

 You can also browse the hosting report by provider, from our handy provider summary at the top of the report.

-Improved ASRv2 summary page
+Improved ASI summary page